TonyDuong/NetCore/README.md

 ## Welcome to NetCore
-This repository, [Netcore](https://netcore.sachtonysoft.net/) build and run on platform windowns .net core
+This repository (https://netcore.sachtonysoft.net/) build and run on platform windowns .net core